cosmos/cosmos-sdk/docs/cosmos-hub/gaiacli.md

 - Delegators inherit the vote of their validator if they don't vote
-- Votes are tallied at the end of the voting period (2 weeks on mainnet) where each address can vote multiple times to update its `Option` value (paying the transaction fee each time), only the last casted vote will count as valid
+- Votes are tallied at the end of the voting period (2 weeks on mainnet) where each address can vote multiple times to update its `Option` value (paying the transaction fee each time), only the most recently cast vote will count as valid
 - Voters can choose between options `Yes`, `No`, `NoWithVeto` and `Abstain`
  - At the end of the voting period, a proposal is accepted if `(YesVotes/(YesVotes+NoVotes+NoWithVetoVotes))>1/2` and `(NoWithVetoVotes/(YesVotes+NoVotes+NoWithVetoVotes))<1/3`, otherwise it is